A Reconsideration of Care: Pursuing Gender-Equal Care for Global Health and Wellbeing

 Project overview

-Interdisciplinary scholars specializing in different world regions will work with stakeholders in exploring individuals’ diverse care experiences while facing these inequalities.
-We adopt an intersectional ‘ethics of care’ approach to care and its effects on health and wellbeing.
-This approach is promising for catalysing new thinking on care among academics, policymakers and beyond because it recognizes mutual human interdependence and vulnerabilities and inequalities in the distribution of these vulnerabilities by gender, class, ethnicity, sexuality, dis/ability and generation.
+The team adopted an intersectional ‘ethics of care’ approach to care and its effects on health and wellbeing.
+We found this approach promising for catalysing new thinking on care among academics, policymakers and beyond because it recognizes mutual human interdependence and vulnerabilities and inequalities in the distribution of these vulnerabilities by gender, class, ethnicity, sexuality, dis/ability and generation.

 Project details